core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A CoAP client MAY repeat a group request using the same Token value and a different Message ID, in which case all servers that received the initial request will again process the repeated request since it appears within a new CoAP message.
 This is useful in case a client suspects that one or more response(s) to its original request were lost and the client needs to collect more, or even all, responses from group members, even if this comes at the cost of the overhead of certain group members responding twice (once to the original request, and once to the repeated request with different Message ID).

 ### Request/Response Matching and Distinguishing Responses ###
-A CoAP client can distinguish the origin of multiple server responses by the source IP address of the message containing the CoAP response and/or any other available application-specific source identifiers contained in the CoAP response payload or CoAP response options, such as an application-level unique ID associated to the server.
+A CoAP client can distinguish the origin of multiple server responses by the source IP address of the message containing the CoAP response and/or any other available application-specific source identifiers contained in the CoAP response payload or CoAP response options, such as an application-level unique ID associated with the server.
 If secure communication is provided with Group OSCORE (see {{chap-oscore}}), additional security-related identifiers in the CoAP response enable the client to retrieve the right security material for decrypting each response and authenticating its source.

 While processing a response on the client, the source endpoint of the response is not matched to the destination endpoint of the request, since for a group request these will never match.
 This is specified in {{Section 8.2 of RFC7252}}, with reference to IP multicast.